gemfire/spring-data-for-vmware-gemfire/documentation/reference/mapping.md

 ```

 Then, using each Repository individually, you can store the entity in
-multiple Apache Geode Regions, as the following example shows:
+multiple [vmware-gemfire-name] Regions, as the following example shows:

 ```highlight
 @Service